7 Rules Cannabis Connoisseurs Abide By

-While surveys aren’t entirely reliable, we can presume that there are not too many actual “cannasseurs” out there, though the circle is slowly increasing as more and more people accept it as a plant instead of a drug.
+While surveys aren’t entirely reliable, we can presume that there are not too many actual “cannasseurs” out there, though the circle is slowly increasing.
 The connoisseurs are the ones starting businesses in the industry, or attending the events that support legalization.
-Whatever a cannabis connoisseur’s mission, there are 10 rules you’ll find most will abide by to remain professional about the subject instead of slumping into the negative connotations society has brought down upon the plant.
+Whatever a cannabis connoisseur’s mission, there are 7 rules you’ll find most abide by to remain professional about the subject instead of slumping into the negative connotations society has brought down upon the plant.

 If you’re familiar with the history of cannabis in America, you’ll note that the term “marijuana” was popularized in the early 20th century during the beginnings of the drug war.
 It sounded very foreign; “Mexican”, and during this time the U.S. was attempting to make it sound like a horrible drug being brought into the country from the south.
 It’s overall a term rendered from discrimination and anti-immigration sentiments.
 While it remains widespread today, especially in the media, a cannabis connoisseur will stay away from the term because of its unfavorable history.